mhahnFr/42cursus-Libft/README.md

 > with the [norm]:
 > - Only 25 lines per function,
 > - only 5 functions per file,
-> - usage of only the allowed exteernal functions.
+> - usage of only the allowed external functions.

 © 2021 [mhahnFr](https://www.github.com/mhahnFr)